rtCamp/wordpress-skeleton/README.md

 # GitHub Actions - WordPress Skeleton

 ## Project short intro
 This project is used as a base for setting up CI/CD using GitHub actions for new or existing projects.
-It uses [GitHub Actions Library](https://github.com/rtCamp/github-actions-library) for actions inside the workflow.
+It uses [GitHub Actions Library](https://github.com/rtCamp/github-actions-library) for actions inside the workflow. `.github` folder in the repository contains the main CI/CD scripts.

 ## Setup CI/CD
 To setup CI/CD in your project follow these steps:

 0. If you're creating a site through EasyEngine v4, add flag `--public-dir=current` in creation for proper configuration and then delete the current folder (`rm -r /opt/easyengine/sites/example.com/app/htdocs/current`), it will get created by deployer in CI/CD.

-1. Setup your repo according to the skeleton strucutre of this repo. `.github` folder contains the main CI/CD scripts.
+1. Setup your repo according to the skeleton strucutre of this repo.
 In case of fresh projects, you can start with a direct clone of this repo.
-For existing projects take the `.github` folder.
+For existing projects you can take the `.github` folder.

 ```bash
 git clone --depth=1 git@github.com:rtCamp/github-actions-wordpress-skeleton.git